Program overview

 Career Options

-Graduates of the Mechanical Techniques - Machine Shop program can pursue various career opportunities in Canada, including:
+Graduates of the Mechanical Techniques - Industrial Maintenance (Millwright) program can explore a variety of career opportunities in Canada, including:

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.